maidersonn/Porfolio/README.md

 ## Setup

-This web needs MAIL_USER and MAIL_PASSWORD environment variables to work correctly.
+This web needs MAIL_USER and MAIL_PASSWORD environment variables to work correctly in .env file.
 Once they are added, just execute

 `npm run start`